hogrefek/wc-rams/README.md

 **Note:** I realize this is lots of datasets, but I consider all potentially very useful in "telling the story" of land management in Wallowa county.
 They will all need to be converted to WGS1984 (now projected in WGS84, UTM 11N).

 ## Graphic Display of Datasets
 It all looks very messy displayed at once, but I'm hoping to provide a series of data layers that the user can be turned off and on to explore data and data products.
+I have more that I can tap into if all goes well!

 ![](assets/wallowa-data.PNG)